henrymartinsb/contador/README.md

 ## Contador

-A simple todo list app using Flutter with Slidable, Shared Preferences, intl and hosted on Firebase to quick view.
+A simple "contador" application, created using Flutter and hosted on Firebase to quick view.

 ### Author